-- Follow Routine Practices and at minimum, wear a gown and gloves, if available. - Place decedent into a clean, leak-proof 0.4 MIL (or greater) body bag following viewing on the unit or ward. - Place the occupied body bag on a clean transport gurney, with no items placed outside of the body bag. - Remove PPE and perform hand hygiene.

-- Put on a new pair of gloves.
-Use a new cloth/wipe to clean and disinfect the body bag with appropriate cleaning and disinfectant products that are commonly used in health care settings (see Table 1 below). - o To avoid contaminating your cleaning solution, do NOT re-dip the dirty cloth back into the cleaning solution.
-Use clean cloths each time. - Use a new cloth/wipe to clean and disinfect the handles and any other surfaces on the gurney or transport equipment that may have been contaminated. - To avoid contaminating your cleaning solution, do NOT re-dip the dirty cloth back into the cleaning solution.
-Use clean cloths each time. - Remove gloves and perform hand hygiene. - Put on a new pair of gloves to transport the body.
-Additional PPE is not required, unless the Point of Care Risk Assessment determines otherwise. - Follow standard organizational procedures in moving the body to the funeral home or the designated storage location within facility (mortuary, refrigerated crypt, enclosed care space or temporary surge location) for pick-up by a funeral home or transfer service. - Continue with the processes outlined in your health organizations' SOPs for all care for the dead procedures that have not been addressed above.
+- Follow Routine Practices and, at minimum, wear a gown and gloves, if available. - Place the decedent into a clean, leak-proof 0.4 MIL (or greater) body bag following viewing on the unit or ward. - Place the occupied body bag on a clean transport gurney, with no items placed outside of the body bag. - Remove PPE and perform hand hygiene. - Put on a new pair of gloves. - Use a new cloth or wipe to clean and disinfect the body bag.
+Use cleaning and disinfectant products that are commonly used in health care settings (see Table 1, below). - To avoid contaminating your cleaning solution, do NOT re-dip the dirty cloth back into the cleaning solution.
+Use clean cloths each time.
+This may require using a large number of cloths. - Use a new cloth/wipe to clean and disinfect the handles and any other surfaces on the gurney or transport equipment that may have been contaminated. - To avoid contaminating your cleaning solution, do NOT re-dip the dirty cloth back into the cleaning solution.
+Use clean cloths each time.
+This may require using a large number of cloths. - Remove gloves and perform hand hygiene. - Put on a new pair of gloves to transport the body.
+Additional PPE is not required, unless the Point of Care Risk Assessment determines otherwise. - Follow standard organizational procedures in moving the body to the funeral home or the designated storage location within facility (e.g., mortuary, refrigerated crypt, enclosed care space or temporary surge location) for pick-up by a funeral home or transfer service. - Complete all of the processes outlined in your organization's SOPs for caring for the deceased that have not been addressed above.